wanx-troopers/wanx-troopers.github.io/statements.md

 # Statements

+## 2024.10.24

+> VAE encodes single image to first latent

+> phantom latents are encoded 1 latent per image and tacked onto the end of the embedding;
+> they are handled like single images

+> VACE expects temporal latents yes, where first frame is encoded separately;
+> so you can't just take last latents of previous gen because they don't have
+> that single separate encoded frame

+RIFE VFI still good to double frame rate with rife49.pth, can plug after stock `Upscale Image By` with `upscale_method`=`lanczoc`

 ## 2024.10.23

 > for some reason, when i use 15 high noise steps with no lora, and then i use 3 low noise steps with the lightx2v lora it looks better than when i use 25 low noise steps without lora ...